Appsum/BarManager/README.md

 # BarManager
 The **Barterder project** exposes an Api to get, create, rename, delete and order drinks.
 The storage that is used will be Azure Table Storage.
-Ordering drinks puts a message on the Azure Servicebus.
+Ordering drinks puts a message with contract OrderPlaced on the Azure Servicebus.

 The **Waitress.Api project** listens to the same Azure ServiceBus topic for an OrderPlaced message, which puts a message on the SignalR Tables Hub for clients to subscribe on.
 It also creates a receipt file on the Azure Blob storage which contains the data of the order.

+The **IntegrationEvents project** contains the shared contracts of the messages sent between the microservices.
 ## Basic version of Clean Architecture
 ### Drinks feature

 ### Domain
 - Entities, currently only Drink
 - Interfaces for the repositories for the entities
-- Events that can happen
+- DomainEvents when an entity is changes (not used in this sample app)

 ### Application
 - CQRS